Derby Pie Bars

 I find that slightly underbaking these bars keeps them fudgy and rich, which is exactly what you want for a Derby Pie.

-Step 4: Cool and Cut into Squares
+Step 4: Cool and Slice Cleanly

 Remove the bars from the oven and let them cool in the pan for at least 30 minutes at room temperature.